Oats Khichdi is a wholesome, filling, and fibre rich, one pot Indian meal packed with oats, yellow moong and vegetables.

 Recipe Notes:

-- You can use instant pot or an electric pressure cooker as well to make this khichdi.
+- You can use an instant pot or an electric pressure cooker as well to make this khichdi.
 Cooking time may vary as per the equipment.

 - I have used whole oats to make this khichdi.
-You can use rolled oats, instant oats or steel cut oats for this khichdi recipe.
+You can use rolled oats, instant oats, or steel-cut oats for this khichdi recipe.

 How would “two to three whistles” translate into minutes?
 The pressure cooker I have (in the United States) does not whistle.